csc301-winter-2019/project-team-02/deliverables/iteration-02.plan.md

  * When and where?
 Recurring or ad hoc?
 In-person or online?
  > We have mandatory in-person meetings every Tuesday from 3-6 pm inside a booked study room at the Gerstein Library.
 We have an online meeting on Fridays from 4-6 pm if needed.
  * What's the purpose of each meeting?
- > The purpose of each meeting is to determine what everbody has done the previous week and what features need to be worked on for the current week.
+ > The purpose of each meeting is to determine what everybody has done over the previous week and what tasks need to be worked on for the upcoming week.
  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.

-> Stays same as d1
+> Same as iteration-01, see [here](https://github.com/csc301-winter-2019/project-team-02/blob/master/deliverables/iteration-01.planṃd#conflict-resolution).

 #### Artifacts